Pfrimer's parakeet: Morphology

 Adult and juvenile Pfrimer's parakeet look similar in plumage.
 They have brown and red faces and ear coverts, with a blue crown.
 They have white or grey eye rings surround their brown or orange eyes above their gray or black beaks.
 Their necks are covered in green or blue feathers.
 The breasts are colored blue or green with hints of white and brown, while their abdomen is brown/red.
 The wings have a blend of red, green, and blue.
 Their tails are typically seen to be maroon with a green base.

 Adult Pfrimer's parakeets grow up to a size of around 22–23 cm (8.5–9 ins) including the tail.

 Range

-The Pfrimer's parakeet is endemic to Caatinga forest of the Goiás and Tocantins states of Brazil.
+Pfrimer's parakeet is endemic to Caatinga forest of the Goiás and Tocantins states of Brazil.
 These birds are known to be found up to 600 m up in deciduous or semi-deciduous forests.
 According to the BirdLife International and the IUCN they have an estimated extent of occurrence up to 20,300 km2.
 The range of this bird is severely fragmented due to habitat loss and ecosystem degradation.
 This is partly why BirdLife International has listed this species as Endangered.